Curling: Olympics

 Curling has been a medal sport in the Winter Olympic Games since the 1998 Winter Olympics.
 It currently includes men's, women's, and mixed doubles tournaments (the mixed doubles event was held for the first time in 2018).

-In February 2002, the International Olympic Committee retroactively decided that the curling competition from the 1924 Winter Olympics (originally called Semaine des Sports d'Hiver, or International Winter Sports Week) would be considered official Olympic events and no longer be considered demonstration events.
-Thus, the first Olympic medals in curling, which at the time was played outdoors, were retroactively awarded for the 1924 Winter Games, with the gold medal won by Great Britain, two silver medals by Sweden, and the bronze by France.
+In February 2006, the International Olympic Committee retroactively decided that the curling competition from the 1924 Winter Olympics (originally called Semaine des Sports d'Hiver, or International Winter Sports Week) would be considered official Olympic events and no longer be considered demonstration events.
+Thus, the first Olympic medals in curling, which at the time was played outdoors, were retroactively awarded for the 1924 Winter Games, with the gold medal won by Great Britain, the silver medal by Sweden, and the bronze by France.
 A demonstration tournament was also held during the 1932 Winter Olympic Games between four teams from Canada and four from the United States, with Canada winning 12 games to 4.

-Since the sport's official addition in the 1998 Olympics, Canada has dominated the sport with their men's teams winning gold in 2006, 2010, and 2014, and silver in 1998 and 2002.
-The women's team won gold in 1998 and 2014, a silver in 2010, and a bronze in 2002 and 2006.
+Since the sport's official addition in the 1998 Olympics, Canada has dominated the sport with their men's teams winning gold in 2006, 2010, 2014, and 2026, silver in 1998 and 2002, and bronze in 2022.
+The women's team won gold in 1998 and 2014, a silver in 2010, and a bronze in 2002, 2006, and 2026.
 The mixed doubles team won gold in 2018.